This is an early 19th-century (1835) Georgian-William IV hallmarked, sterling silver antique salt/mustard spoon.

 DIMENSION: 12cm (4 3/4") long approx.

-CONDITION: Good condition with some minor age-related wear.
+CONDITION: Some age-related wear.

 PEACE OF MIND GUARANTEE: